-The initial examination will provide information to establish a baseline for you to which subsequent data can be compared.
-Medical examinations beyond the initial one must also be made available on an annual basis if your BLL is 20 μ g/dl or greater at any time during the preceding year.
-Such a medical examination must be made available as soon as possible upon receiving a blood lead test result of 20 μ g/dl or greater if you have not had a lead-specific medical examination in the last 12 months.
+The initial examination will provide information to establish a baseline with which subsequent data can be compared.

+A medical examination and consultation beyond the initial one must be made available on an annual basis if your blood lead level is $20~\mu g/dl$ or greater at any time during the preceding year.
+This medical examination must be made available as soon as possible upon receiving a blood lead test result of $20~\mu g/dl$ or greater if you have not had a lead-specific medical examination in the last 12~months.